Why B2B Marketing Channels are Vital

-Search engine optimization (SEO): best channel for long-term payoff
+Search engine optimization (SEO): best digital marketing channels for long-term payoff

 Fifty percent of website traffic comes from search engines.
 And since more than 90% of those clicks come from results on the first page, it’s worthwhile to optimize your content and your website to try and get there.

-SEO delivers high ROI for two reasons: a well-crafted piece of content pays off long after being published and SEO delivers leads who are searching for a solution of some kind.
+SEO is one of the best ROI delivery machines among all digital marketing channels for two reasons: a well-crafted piece of content pays off long after being published and SEO delivers leads who are searching for a solution of some kind.
 If your content is properly set up to walk them through the buyer’s journey and match user intent, you may find that organic search provides the highest quality leads that convert to revenue.

-Another reason why search is such a good investment is because it’s an indicator of how well your audience responds to your content and website.
+Another reason why search can be considered one of the most powerful B2B digital marketing channels is that it’s an indicator of how well your audience responds to your content and website.
 Gone are the days of keyword-stuffed, repetitive content written solely to get the attention of Google’s crawlers.